 With letters patent to their name and the Atlantic cable contract behind them, Webster and Horsfall continued to consolidate their position as leading wire manufacturers.
-With the expansion of light engineering in this country and the development of the internal combustion engine, the company extended its production into wire for high-duty springs of all types.
+With the expansion of light engineering in this country and the development of the internal combustion engine, the company extended its production into spring wire for high-duty springs of all types.

-This change of emphasis was accelerated by the advent of two world wars which demanded wire for such diverse applications as radar equipment, parachutes, gun recoil springs, dashboard instrumentation and night-flying devices.
+This change of emphasis was accelerated by the advent of two world wars which demanded spring wire for such diverse applications as radar equipment, parachutes, gun recoil springs, dashboard instrumentation and night-flying devices.

-The need for speciality wire continues to grow and current production consists mainly of high-duty, spring quality carbon steel, silicon chrome and stainless steel wire-drawn to order.
+The need for speciality spring wire continues to grow and current production consists mainly of high-duty, spring quality carbon steel, silicon chrome and stainless steel wire-drawn to order.